YijingLiu1/Doodos/README.md

 ### API - Haoran Yu

+For deployment purpose, the original api/config/default.json is changed to api/.env.

 ## Iter 1

 Our team is trying to build a platform for artists and graffiti lovers to communicate and share their works.
 The website is expected to have __Discover__ page for viewing posts and events, __Groups__ page to join groups and communicate, __DoodleMaps__ page to let users view posts by location, and __Store__ page for users to purchase tools and merchandises.